databikers/drumset/README.md

     - `expireAfter` (number): The timestamp in milliseconds when facts should be expired and execution chain should be stopped.
     - `retriesLimit` (number): The maximum number of retries for the facts.
 - **Returns:**
-  - `Promise`: Resolves with the final state of the saga or rejects with an error.
+  - `Promise`: Resolves with the final state (the same contract you defined for the facts argument) of the saga or rejects with an error.

 ### Example Usage: